isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 ---
 # AF_XDP

-The kernel allows process to create sockets under the Address Family Express Data Path (AF_XDP) address family.
+The kernel allows processes to create sockets under the Address Family Express Data Path (AF_XDP) address family.
 This is a special socket type which in combination with an [XDP program](../program-type/BPF_PROG_TYPE_XDP.md) can perform full or partial kernel bypass.
 Bypassing the kernel network stack can increase performance in certain use cases.
 A socket created under the AF_XDP address family is also referred to as a XSK (XDP Socket).

 Examples of such use cases are: